-How we will use information about our residents and relatives?
+How we will use information about our people?

-We will only use the personal information about our residents and relatives when the law allows us to.
+We will only use the personal information about our people when the law allows us to.
 Most commonly, we will use their personal information in the following circumstances:

 - 1. Where we need to perform the contract we have entered into with them. - 2.
 Where we need to comply with a legal obligation. - 3.
 Where it is necessary for our legitimate interests (or those of a third party) and their interests and fundamental rights do not override those interests. - 4.
-Where we have their consent to do so. - 5.
-Where we need to protect their interests (or someone else's interests).
+Where we have their consent to do so.